trulander/BombermanOnline/services/web-frontend/docs/en/configuration.md

 # Configuration
 [![Русский](https://img.shields.io/badge/lang-Русский-blue.svg)](../ru/configuration.md)

 The `web-frontend` service is configured using environment variables.
 This allows for flexible adaptation of the application for different environments (local development, production).
+In Docker, secrets can be injected through Infisical.

+## Secrets Management (Infisical)

+The `.env-example` file contains all available variables and can be imported into Infisical as a base configuration.
+The Docker entrypoint logs in to Infisical and runs the service with injected environment variables.
+The required variables are:

+- `INFISICAL_MACHINE_CLIENT_ID`
+- `INFISICAL_MACHINE_CLIENT_SECRET`
+- `INFISICAL_PROJECT_ID`
+- `INFISICAL_SECRET_ENV`
+- `INFISICAL_API_URL`
+- `INFISICAL_PATH`

 ## Environment Variables